gnuthought/ansible-role-openshift-provision/README.md

 * `name` - Group name.
 Required

 * `members` - List of user names that should belong to this group.
 Optional

+* `remove_unlisted` - Boolean to indicate whether members not listed should be removed from this group.
+Optional, default "false"

 * `remove_unlisted_members` - Boolean to indicate whether unlisted users should be removed from this group.
 Optional, default "false"